Miracle on 34th Street: Home media and colorization

 Miracle on 34th Street was first released on VHS and LaserDisc in 1987.

 In 1985, it became one of the first full-length black and white films to be colorized.
 The 4½-month process was carried out by Color Systems Technology, Inc. In 1993, this version was released on VHS and LaserDisc, and was followed four years later by a "50th Anniversary Edition" on both formats, remastered by THX.

-The first DVD release was in October 1999, featuring the B&W version alongside the original theatrical trailer and a TV spot.
+The first DVD release was in October 1999, featuring the original version alongside the original theatrical trailer and a TV spot.
 In November 2006, it was re-released as a two-disc "Special Edition" DVD, with disc one containing an "all new colorized version" carried out by Legend Films.
-The second disc had the original black-and-white version and numerous extras, including The 20th Century Fox Hour's 1955 TV remake.
+The second disc had the original version and numerous extras, including The 20th Century Fox Hour's 1955 TV remake.
 Both discs also included a full-length audio commentary by Maureen O'Hara.
 The B&W disc has since been re-released several times, including in a pairing with the 1994 remake.

 In October 2009, 20th Century Fox released the B&W version on Blu-ray with all previous extras, bar the TV remake.

 In 2017, the film was restored in 4K resolution; so far this version is only available via DCP.